 • Non-linearity / temperature drift better than 1 %

 • Simple, inexpensive and reliable collection and record of data

 • High resistance to thermal stress, moisture, corrosion and EMF interference

 The presented technology is used for sensing the relative positions of several points, planes and layers, most notably as deformation sensor, and is applicable in a number of areas including civil engineering, traffic, geotechnics, hydrology and soil mechanics and other fields (e.g. placement of buildings in a terrain with unstable geological features).

-The institute is looking for an industrial partner for licensing the technology and is also offering a contract research in this and related fields.
+The institute is looking for an industrial partner for licensing the technology.
+More details explained in the Partner Sought.